Student housing and co-optation

 - Do not bring family or friends to the interview.
 The interview is about you, not about your lovely friend or mother.
 If you are traveling with them, ask them to wait elsewhere.

-- Do not make promises you ca not or will not keep during your interview.
+- Do not make promises during your interview you cannot or will not keep.
 This will lead to tensions once you have moved in.

 - Show an interest in your potential roommates.
 Ask them questions too!